antrapatel/antrapatel/README.md

 ### Hello there! 👋

 I'm Antra (she/her) and I'm a 2nd year Computer Science major at the University of British Columbia!

+I'm currently on co-op doing Web and Graphic Design at the Learning Disabilities Society of Greater Vancouver.